dli85/ImageProcessingProgram/README.md

    brighten {amount} {imageName} {newName}
 7. blur an image: blur {imageName} {newName}
 8. sharpen an image: sharpen {imageName} {newName}
+9. apply a color transformation: color-transform-{transformation} {imageName} {newName}.
+Currently, the only supported color transformation is "luma_grayscale".

-For the specific syntax of each command, type "menu". imageName is the name of the image that was set in the application. newName is the name you want the new image to be referred to as.
+For the specific syntax of each command and more information, type "menu". imageName is the name of the image that was set in the application. newName is the name you want the new image to be referred to as.
 If newName is the same as imageName, then the old image will be overwritten.
 The save path must include the name of the image